1/5th King's Own Scottish Borderers

 Private 1647 Jim Turnbull, 1/5th King's Own Scottish Borderers

-Younger son of Mr and Mrs Joseph Turnbull, Muncraig, Borgue, Kirkcudbrightshire.
-Jim enlisted with 'G' Company, 5th KOSB on 3rd August 1914 at Castle Douglas.
+Jim was the younger son of Mr and Mrs Joseph Turnbull, Muncraig, Borgue.
+He enlisted with 'G' Company, 5th KOSB on 3 Aug 1914 at Castle Douglas.
 He was living at Gelston, where he was serving his blacksmith's apprenticeship.

-He landed at Gallipoli on 6th June 1915 and was listed as missing presumed dead after the charge of 12th July 1915.
-He has no known grave, so is commemorated on Helles Memorial.
-He is also commemorated on Borgue and Gelston War Memorials.
+He landed at Gallipoli on 6 Jun 1915 with the original contingent of the battalion and was listed as missing presumed dead after the charge of 12 Jul 1915, the day of his 17th birthday.
+He has no known grave, so is commemorated on Helles Memorial; he is also commemorated on Borgue and Gelston War Memorials.